 The virtual digital world is a huge marketplace with hundreds of thousands of potential customers who are looking for your product or services.
-With the world becoming predominantly virtual, people today prefer to communicate with a businesses and inquire/purchase/interact with them through their website.
+With the world becoming predominantly virtual, people today prefer to communicate with businesses and inquire/purchase/interact with them through their websites.
 Digital marketing transcends traditional mediums by creating multitudes of opportunities at a lesser expense in comparison to print, advertisements, coupons, etc.

 Having a virtual presence is crucial to survive in today’s competitive market.
 Hence, businesses need a website and digital marketing.
 In this article, we are going to explore 5 reasons why these two things are important.